smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 ## Requirements

 Most basic tests can be completed on a system with minimal hardware resources.
-To complete soak testing and use the CLI to create clusters with multiple Chainlink nodes, you must run a Kubernets cluster on a system with the following system resources:
+To complete soak testing and use the CLI to create clusters with multiple Chainlink nodes, you must run a Kubernetes cluster on a system with the following system resources:

 - A Linux system
 - 6 CPU cores